ftedoldi/Wall-et/README.md

 - A floating button to add a transaction

 The transaction screen contains different aspects to create the transaction.
-A part of the classic functionalities, an interesting one is:
+Apart the classic functionalities, an interesting one is:
 - Changing the currency by clicking on the ``€`` symbol (dollars, pounds and euros are supported)

 <div>